discordjs/guide/guide/commando/unknown-command-response.md

 # Removing the unknown command response

 Sometimes, you may want to remove the unknown command response from your bot.
-Be it Cleverbot or some other reason, sometimes you just want it gone, and it's quite simple to remove.
+Be it Cleverbot or some other reason; sometimes you want it gone, and it's quite simple to remove.

 Head over to your `index.js` file and find your `client.registry` variable.
 You're going to be adding a new setting here.